-While traveling California, one of the things I have become immersed in is the pursuit and discovery of State Parks.
-California has over 200 and you can see a list of them here.
-So when walking through Santa Barbara I had to check out El Presidio State Park.
-The history of this park is as follows.
+While traveling in California, one of the things I have become immersed in is the pursuit and discovery of all the different state parks in the state.
+California has over 200, and you can see a list of them here.
+So when walking through Santa Barbara, I had to check out El Presidio State Park, here is all the information.

 Details